plumoblong/unsubstantial/README.md

 https://youtu.be/qvEUC-TjToo?si=PesBYkpjOcsSGXY4

 # Modding
-Modding the game is compeletely allowed but contact me on Discord / Twitter so i am aware of it
+Modding the game is compeletely allowed but contact me on Discord / Twitter so i am aware of it (@plumoblong on both platforms)